+How do you clean Selective and Haven Feeders?
 Our Duncraft Selective and Haven caged feeders are not designed to be taken apart for cleaning.
 If seed has become compacted within the tube, soaking the feeder in a bucket with a mild soap will help to loosen the seed so it can be brushed or hosed out.
-To learn more, visit Duncraft’s Wild Bird Blog for our article on how to clean and disinfect feeders: Cleaning bird feeders
+To learn more, read our article on “Cleaning Duncraft’s Selective, Haven and other Feeders” and learn how to clean and disinfect your bird feeders.

-Nests should be removed from bird houses as soon as the fledglings leave.
+How do you clean a birdhouse?
+Nests should be removed from birdhouses as soon as the fledglings leave.
 Baby birds don’t return to the nest once they have left the bird house.
 Sometimes birds will reuse a nest, but not often.
 They prefer to build a new one.
 Removing the nest also ensures that any parasites from the former brood aren’t transferred to the next one.
 After removing the nest you can scrub out the box with a mild bleach solution, using one part bleach to 10 parts water.
 If you have opened the box to clean it, leave it open until it’s dry inside before you close it up again.

+Which seed attracts the most birds?
 If you are only going to offer one type of seed, offer black oil sunflower seeds.
 They are the most loved by all seed-eating backyard birds.
 If you want to offer a mix, make sure that the majority of seeds are black oil seeds.
 Two other types of foods you may want to introduce are suet and Nyjer seed.
 Suet attracts both seed-eating and insect-eating birds and the Nyjer seed will attract finches.
-Learn about different seeds in our article on the Top 10 Bird Seed Blends.
+Learn more about seed in our article “You and Your Birds are Going to Love These Top 10 Bird Seed Blends.”

+Should you offer suet to the birds in the summer?
 Be careful serving suet during the hot summer months.
 Suet turns rancid in the heat.
-If you want to still use a suet product, we recommend the no melt suet.
+If you want to still use a suet product, we recommend the no-melt suet.
 These have a higher grain and lower fat content; these are recommended for temperatures above 85 degrees and will not drip as ‘regular’ suets will.

-Most small birds such as chickadees, nuthatches and titmice will enjoy a tube feeder – and when outfitted with a seed tray, larger birds will be able to land (and balance!) and enjoy as well.
-Cardinals feed easily from an easy-access platform feeder or fly-through feeder.
+What is the best feeder to use to attract certain birds, such as cardinals, chickadees, orioles, bluebirds, etc?
+Most small birds such as chickadees, nuthatches and titmice will enjoy a tube feeder – and when outfitted with a seed tray, larger birds will be able to land (and balance!) and enjoy feeding, as well.
+Cardinals feed easily from an easy to access platform feeder or fly-through feeder.
 You may attract orioles to your yard with an oriole nectar feeder and orange nectar.
-Orioles also enjoy grape and strawberry jellies as well as an oranges cut in half.
-Bluebirds like suet Nuggets™, fruits and mealworms, usually in an enclosed platform.
+Orioles also enjoy grape and strawberry jellies, as well as an oranges cut in half.
+Bluebirds like fruit flavored suet Nuggets™, fruits and mealworms, usually in an enclosed platform.

+Will bird seed sprout on my lawn and garden?
 Yes!
 Seed that includes the outer hull (especially black oil sunflower seeds) may sprout on your lawn or in the garden.
 The exception to this is Nyjer (also known as thistle) seed.
-Nyjer is not related to the invasive thistle plant in this country, so you don’t have to worry that spiny thistles will be growing in your yard.
-Nyjer seed comes from Ethiopia and is heat treated after it arrives in the US so it can’t germinate.
+Nyjer is not related to the invasive thistle plant in this country, so you don’t have to worry about spiny thistles growing in your yard.
+Nyjer seed comes from Ethiopia and is heat treated after it arrives in the U.S. so it can’t germinate.
 If you don’t want sunflowers growing in your yard, use a no-waste seed blend, or sunflower hearts or chips.
-This seed has had all the hulls removed and can’t sprout.
+Nyjer seed has had all the hulls removed and can’t sprout.
 Birds love it!

+What’s the best way to keep squirrels away from your feeder?
 Location, location, location!
-If at all possible, make sure that your feeder is located at least 10 feet from anywhere a squirrel can jump from, including buildings, trees, fences, etc. with the bottom of the feeder at least 5 feet off the ground.
+If at all possible, make sure that your feeder is located at least 10 feet from anywhere a squirrel can jump from, including buildings, trees, fences, telephone poles, etc. with the bottom of the feeder at least 5 feet off the ground.
 This is the very best solution, but frequently not possible given our backyard configurations and where we want to see our birds.
 If squirrels can reach your feeder from above, defend it with a protective overhead baffle, properly installed.
 If squirrels can reach your feeder from below, that is, jumping up from the ground, you might want to put the feeder on a pole and then use a pole baffle to block access to the feeder.
 Some feeders are designed specifically to keep squirrels away from the bird food.
-You can find squirrel proof bird feeders at this link: Squirrel Proof Birdfeeders
+You can find squirrel-proof bird feeders on our website, Duncraft.com.

 - Try feeders that have no yellow in them.
 The color yellow could be attractive to bees.